Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Method

 Lastly, note that CAT-K with $K=|V|$ is equivalent to noise-free BC, since in this case rollouts follow the GT as closely as the available token book allows.
 On the other hand, for $K=1$, CAT-K is equivalent to deterministically rolling out the policy by always choosing the most likely token.
-Consequently, for CAT-K, the hyper-parameter $K$ trades off following the policy (for $K=1$) vs. following the GT (for $K=|V|$).
-In Fig. \ref{fig:ade_rollout_gt} we show how various choices of $K$ impact the average displacement error (ADE) between the CAT-K rollouts and the GT.
+Consequently, for CAT-K, the hyperparameter $K$ trades off following the policy (for $K=1$) vs. following the GT (for $K=|V|$).
+In \cref{fig:ade_rollout_gt} we show how various choices of $K$ impact the Average Displacement Error (ADE) between the CAT-K rollouts and the GT.
+The intuition behind CAT-K is to find, among all the top-K T-step rollouts (with a total of $K^T$ possibilities), the one with the minimum ADE (minADE) to the GT.
+However, since directly solving this optimization problem is difficult, we use CAT-K as a greedy approximation to solve it sequentially.